hean01/hean01.github.io/content/post/m02-JAO-mead.md

 I needed the airlock for another batch so I replaced it with a VacoVin cap and started to pump up a vacuum, degassing this mead.
 I need to pump up the vacuum with about 6 hours interval.
+I also ordered an additional carboy and water lock so I have equipment for racking.

+### Day 24 - 2017-05-03

+The new airlock delivered today and I replaced the VacuVin cap.
+However it has another design then the old one so I will stop measuring burps per minute for this batch.

+### Day 33 - 2017-05-12

+I checked this batch and found a layer of sediment has built up, some burps are noted.
+Lets rack this batch to new carboy 2017-05-27.